 Edison Memorial Fountain

-The Edison Memorial Fountain, located in the western half of Grand Circus Park, was created to honor Thomas Alva Edison and his achievements.
-The fountain is a circular structure made out of Indiana limestone with jets.
-The fountain had been operating in the east and was purchased by Allied Electrical Industries, which contributed $25,000, and the Detroit Board of Commerce which contributed another $2,000.
-The fountain was reassembled to commemorate the 50th anniversary of Edison's invention of the electric lamp.
+The Edison Memorial Fountain, located in the western half of Grand Circus Park, honors inventor Thomas Alva Edison and his achievements, and was Detroit’s contribution to Light’s Golden Jubilee, the celebration of the 50th anniversary of Edison’s invention of the electric lamp.

 The plaque on the fountain reads: